 Educating customers on the risks is a broker's duty of care

-For Jaime, who built a business around putting each customer first and going to great lengths to provide them with a top level of service, it was never an option whether she integrated loan protection into her process or not.
+For Jaime, who built a business around putting each customer first and going to great lengths to provide them with a top level of service, it was never an option whether she integrated My Protection Plan into her process or not.
 To her, it was a duty of care.

 "When a client is going for a loan or re-financing, I just don’t see it as a choice I get to make whether I discuss it or not.
 Brokers have a duty of care to discuss this with every client and if they choose not to progress with it or perhaps they already have sufficient coverage and they don’t wish to take it up, then that is their choice.
 The discussion is a necessity that I will have with every single client, because I would never forgive myself if something happened to that client and I hadn’t discussed it."

-Jaime, who has seen to over 170 clients protected, speaks of the importance of pre-positioning loan protection at the initial interview when the customer is talking about the home loan:
+Jaime, who has seen to over 170 clients protected, speaks of the importance of pre-positioning My Protection Plan at the initial interview when the customer is talking about the home loan: